A Brief History of Hudswell, Clarke & Co

 D1345 of 1971, the last locomotive completed in Hudswell, Clarke’s Railway Foundry on display at the Middleton Railway 28/08/10 (Photo Kris Ward)

-Our Database should list most of Hudswell, Clarke & Co's locos with just some of their later machines currently left to list.
+Our Main List should list most of Hudswell, Clarke & Co's locos with just some of their later machines currently left to list.
 Hudswell kept wonderfully detailed records cross referencing to their relevant drawings.
 In some instances diesel locomotives might use some parts drawn decades previously for one of their steam predeccessors.
 Having the drawings to hand must surely have saved much work for the drawing office.

 Within the Leeds area alone several examples of Hudswell machines can be found on display or in working order today.
 Around the world there are hundreds of surviving Hudswells.